Eclipse-SDV-Hackathon-Chapter-Two/challenge-sdv-coding-companion/README.md

         <!-- Body content with widget structure and functionality -->
     </body>
 </html>
 ```
+**Final Integration Tips** \
+To ensure the integration goes smoothly, always double-check the response formats from your models before integrating them with the Playground.
+This ensures your model’s output matches expectations and avoids potential miscommunications.
+By properly formatting the responses, your GenAI integration can thrive, offering smoother functionality across a wide range of use cases.

 ---

 Good luck with your Hackathon project!
 Experiment, iterate, and take full advantage of the tools and templates available.